wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

-= 5.21 =
+= 5.22 =

-Changed how the HTML is generated to make it quicker to startup and also eaiser to use more complicated custom PHP... all behind the scenes.
-Now you can enter in custom PHP like this and it works! -  echo do_shortcode('[gallery id="123"]');
+Changed the All Tables and Samples Tabs to make it easier to find and select your TopBars.
+Add Global option to remove Overview section to save screen space.

 == Screenshots ==